Home/Kazakhstan/Nur-Sultan

 Is the air quality in Nur-Sultan safe right now?

-Nur-Sultan currently has an AQI of 42, classified as Good.
-Air quality is good - safe for everyone.
+Nur-Sultan currently has an AQI of 52, classified as Moderate.
+Air quality is moderate - acceptable for most, sensitive groups should monitor.

 What is the PM2.5 level in Nur-Sultan?